uhvesta/bazel-gazelle/README.md

 bazel run //vfsgazelle/cmd/gazelle -- rerun <paths...>
 ```

 The important point is not the exact Watchman syntax.
-The important point is that `vfsgazelle` expects a coalesced list of changed repo-relative paths, and it is safe for that list to include some noise because the rerun path does hash checks and no-op filtering.
+The important point is that `vfsgazelle` expects a coalesced list of changed repo-relative paths, and it is safe for that list to include some noise because the rerun path does semantic no-op filtering for parser-backed files and content checks for control files.

 ## Why vfsgazelle Exists